-Lake Livingston's management continues to seek opportunities to make progress in the areas of diversifying the workforce and utilizing the products and services of small and historically underutilized businesses.
-However, Lake Livingston maintains its strong commitment to employing and purchasing within the rural community it serves, when and where possible.
-Because of the Company's rural service area, it is sometimes limited in the local availability of certain telecommunications equipment and products and must go outside our communities for these mandatory purchases.
-Lake Livingston, when possible, contracts with local businesses to provide the goods and services that are available in the Company's serving area and neighboring communities.
+La Ward's management and employees continue to seek opportunities to make progress in the areas of diversifying the workforce and utilizing the products and services of small and historically underutilized businesses.
+However, La Ward maintains its strong commitment to employing and purchasing within the rural and remote communities we serve, when and where possible.
+Because of the Company's rural service areas, we are sometimes limited in the local availability of certain telecommunications equipment and products and must go outside our communities for these mandatory purchases.
+La Ward, when possible, contracts with local businesses to provide the goods and services that are available in the Company's rural serving area and neighboring communities.

-The Company believes its workforce will remain relatively stable for the foreseeable future.
+The Company believes its workforce will remain relatively stable or with the possibility for moderate growth within the foreseeable future.